 There are several benefits for non-residents (foreigners) and expatriates to open a banking account in Singapore.
-Please see section “Your Bank account“ on advise on what to ask before you open an account with any of the banks in Singapore.
+Please see the page ”Global Bank account“ to find out about the considerations about opening a bank account in Singapore.

-negotiate with the local banks on a commercial basis to let their credit card holders obtain cash advances through the local bank’s ATM networks
+- Negotiate with the local banks to let their credit card holders obtain cash advances through the local bank’s ATM networks.

-offer Supplementary Retirement Scheme and CPF Investment Scheme accounts
+- Offer Supplementary Retirement Scheme and CPF Investment Scheme accounts, and

 The following local banks offer a full banking service including current and deposit accounts, ATM’s, credit and debit cards, loans, mortgages etc. These banks have the most extensive branch network.
 DBS owns POSB and therefore customers may use either bank’s ATM’s.
 OCBC and UOB operate a shared ATM system and therefore clients of both banks may use either bank’s ATM machines.

 Wholesale banks may engage in the same range of banking business as full banks, except that they do not carry out Singapore Dollar retail banking activities.
 They operate within the Guidelines for Operations of Wholesale Banks issued by MAS.
 Examples of Wholesale Banks are Barclays Bank, Credit Suisse, Deutsche Bank, ING Banks, etc.